Sodium Hyaluronate(in 57,670 products)

-1. Drug / Medicine - Used to treat, alleviate, cure or prevent sickness.
+1. Drug / Medicine - Treats, alleviate, cure, or prevents sickness.
 As officially declared by a governmental drug/medicine regulatory body

 2. Gelling Agent / Thickener - Increases the viscosity by thickening the liquid to give it more texture

 3. Humectant - Binds with water to increase skin hydration.
 Also enhances water absorption of the skin